SHINE in Religious Education

 Non-denominational Religious Education is provided for all children as part of the curriculum and is in accordance with the Locally Agreed Country Religious Education syllabus.
 Assembly is an important part of the school day when we meet together as a community.
 It is a time when we place emphasis on the development of values and attitudes towards each other and the world around us.

-In line with the 1988 Education Act we ensure collective worship takes place every day, either in class or as a school.
-The daily act of worship supports the social and emotional aspects of learning.
+In line with the 1988 Education Act we ensure collective worship takes place, either in class or as a school.
+The act of worship supports the social and emotional aspects of learning.
 They include a variety of elements including: reflection, music, drama, stories, celebrations of festivals and achievements, experience of different traditions and beliefs, and raising awareness of national and international events.

 Parents have the right to withdraw their children from religious education and collective worship should they so wish.
-If parents do not wish their child to be taught the agreed syllabus or take part in short acts of collective worship, they should inform the school in writing, whereby they will be invited to discuss this with the headteacher.
+If parents do not wish their child to be taught the agreed syllabus or take part in short acts of collective worship, they should inform the school in writing, whereby they will be invited to discuss this with the RE Co-ordinator and Head Teacher.
 Their child can then be excused and suitable alternative arrangements made.

 Religious Education and the school Curriculum – SACRE agreed syllabus for Wolverhampton